Effects of Hurricane Matthew in Florida: Preparations

-Grade schools and universities across the east Coast announced closures for October 6–9.
+Grade schools and universities across the East Coast announced closures for October 6–9.
 A further 1,200 members of the Florida National Guard were deployed on this day, and another 2,000 on October 6.
 The state government opened 130 shelters while the American Red Cross opened 97 of their own.
 The Florida Department of Transportation suspended all construction projects on interstates, limited access facilities, coastal, and evacuation route roadways.
 Bridges along the Intracoastal Waterway were to be shut down prior to the onset of gale-force winds.
 All tunnels in the Miami Metropolitan Area were closed and the Tri-Rail suspended service for the duration of Matthew's passage.
 Service at Fort Lauderdale-Hollywood International Airport, North Perry Airport, and Orlando Sanford International Airport was suspended on October 6, resulting in the cancellation of hundreds of flights.
-A further 600 flights were cancelled at Miami International Airport; however, the airport remained open.
+A further 600 flights were canceled at Miami International Airport; however, the airport remained open.
 Numerous flights to aforementioned airports were diverted to Tampa International to compensate for closures.

 In preparation for heavy rainfall, the United States Army Corps of Engineers maximized water discharges in Lake Okeechobee while the South Florida Water Management District lowered canal levels.
 More than 50 state parks and campgrounds were closed across the state.

 On October 5, Port Canaveral was closed by the U.S. Coast Guard, the first closure since 2004.
 Eight cruise ships and four cargo ships were scheduled to visit the port between October 5–9.
 On Cape Canaveral, home to both civilian and military spaceflight facilities, no rockets or spacecraft were in vulnerable positions; at the time of Matthew's approach, the next launch was scheduled for November 4.
 The Kennedy Space Center began preparations of the facilities on October 5.
 Older buildings at the KSC were designed to withstand winds of 105–125 mph; buildings constructed after 1992, when Category 5 Hurricane Andrew struck the Miami area, are built to withstand 130 mph winds.
 At Cape Canaveral Air Force Station, the U.S. Air Force's 45th Space Wing began disconnecting electric power to non-essential facilities on October 4.